This post was most recently updated on November 29th, 2023

 Which is better NPS or VPF?

-NPS and VPF are investment options targetted for retirement.
+NPS and VPF are investment options targeted for retirement.
 NPS offers subscribers to opt for equity options as part of fund selection which gives higher returns over the long term.
 VPF offers safe and stable returns consistently.

 Is VPF exempted from tax?

 Yes VPF contributions can be claimed as part of 80C tax exemptions.
-Also, any gains from VPF is exempted from tax as per EEE mechanism.
+Also, any gains from VPF is exempted from tax as per the EEE mechanism.